Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE_V2.md

 # Polar Align System – Hardware Setup (V2)

 > 🔧 **This document covers the V2 hardware revision**, which uses a custom CNC ALT bielle mechanism and an RU42 crossed roller bearing for the AZM axis.
-This configuration is **currently under fabrication** — not yet field-validated.
+This configuration is **currently under intense testing** — not yet fully field-validated.
 >
 > For a proven, ready-to-build starting point, see [`HARDWARE_Prototype.md`](./HARDWARE_Prototype.md).
-Use `PolarAlign_V2.ino` for this hardware.

 ---